5G signal now available on Mount Everest peak

-Climbers to Mount Everest from the Chinese side can now enjoy high-speed 5G coverage after the world's highest-altitude base station started operation on the remote Himalayan region of Tibet, the state media reported on Friday.
-Built at an altitude of 6,500 meters, the base station which became operational on Thursday is located at the advance base camp of Mount Everest, the world's highest peak, according to state-run telecom giant China Mobile.
+Climbers to Mount Everest from the Chinese side can now enjoy high-speed 5G coverage after the world's highest-altitude base station started operation in the remote Himalayan region of Tibet, the state media reported on Friday.
+Built at an altitude of 6,500 metres, the base station which became operational on Thursday, is located at the advance base camp of Mount Everest, the world's highest peak, according to state-run telecom giant China Mobile.

-The base station, along with another two that were previously built at altitudes of 5,300 meters and 5,800 meters respectively, realizes the full coverage of 5G signal of Mount Everest on the north ridge as well as the summit, Xinhua news agency reported.
-Located at the China-Nepal border, Mount Everest has an altitude of more than 8,840 meters, with its north part located in the Xigaze prefecture of Tibet Autonomous Region.
+The base station, along with another two that were previously built at altitudes of 5,300 metres and 5,800 metres respectively, realises the full coverage of 5G signal of Mount Everest on the north ridge as well as the summit, Xinhua news agency reported.
+The Global Times quoted officials connected with the project as saying that the cost of building five 5G stations in the extremely difficult terrain could reach 10 million yuan (USD 1.42 million).
+The 5G stations will help mountaineers from across the world communicate better.
+It could also prove to be helpful for rescuing workers and researchers, it said.
+Located at the China-Nepal border, Mount Everest has an altitude of more than 8,840 metres, with its north part located in Xigaze prefecture of Tibet Autonomous Region.

 The building of 5G infrastructure is in tandem with the measuring of the height of the peak, which officially started on Thursday.
-The base station at 5,300 meters is expected to serve the base camp area.
-Once 5G is commercially available, climbers, tourists, and local residents will be able to use the service in the base camp area, the report said.
+The base station at 5,300 metres is expected to serve the base camp area.
+Once 5G is commercially available, climbers, tourists and local residents will be able to use the service in the base camp area, the report said.

-The base stations at 5,800 meters and 6,500 meters above sea level are temporary base stations to provide signal coverage over the climbing route to the summit.
+The base stations at 5,800 metres and 6,500 metres above sea level are temporary base stations to provide signal coverage over the climbing route to the summit.
 The base stations are expected to be dismantled after the completion of the elevation survey in 2020, the Xinhua report said.
-Meanwhile, Huawei, the Chinese telecom giant said it has teamed up with China Telecom to set up the world's highest 5G base station on the altitude of 6500 meters.
-"Together with the launch of the Gigabit optical fiber network at the attitude of 6,500 meters, Huawei enables China Mobile to run its dual Gigabit network on Mount Everest," the company said in a statement.
+Meanwhile, Huawei, the Chinese telecom giant said it has teamed up with China Telecom to set up the world's highest 5G base station on the altitude of 6500 metres.
+"Together with the launch of the Gigabit optical fibre network at the attitude of 6,500 metres, Huawei enables China Mobile to run its dual Gigabit network on Mount Everest," the company said in a statement.

 - READ MORE ON: